Special Frontier Force: Indo-Pakistani War of 1971

 SFF was part of major combat operations during the Bangladesh Liberation War.
-On April 1971, Eastern Command initiated Operation Instruction 52.
+In April 1971, Eastern Command initiated Operation Instruction 52.
 SFF was tasked to conduct unconventional warfare, rally the people of East Pakistan in support of the liberation movement and damage the logistics capability of Pakistan Army.
 From late October to November 1971, elements of the force were sent to Mizoram.
 Around 3,000 members from SFF Task Force was deployed to conduct pre-emptive strike to support the Indian Army formations along the Chittagong Hill Tracts and to train the local underground unit called Mujib Bahini.

 With cross-border attacks becoming more frequent, SFF was ordered to attack the Chittagong Hill Tracts.
 The Bangladeshi campaign was designated Operation Mountain Eagle, and SFF members were given Bulgarian AK-47s and US-made carbines.
 This operation saw the first Dapon, the Tibetan equivalent of a Brigadier, in command of part of the SFF Task Force.

 With war imminent, SFF successfully executed several mission plans that included the destruction of the Kaptai Dam and other bridges of strategic value.
 The Inspector General also urged that the SFF be used to capture the second largest city, Chittagong, but the idea found no support among military planners in New Delhi since the unit lacked artillery support and airlift capabilities to conduct a mission of such magnitude.
 After three weeks of border fighting, the SFF divided its six battalions into three columns and moved into East Pakistan on 3 December 1971.
 The Tibetans were given mortars and recoilless rifles and two Mil Mi-4 helicopters of the Indian Air Force, and captured several villages in the Chittagong Hill Tracts.
 The air-operations were handled by Aviation Research Centre (ARC) at Balasore.

 On the night of 14 November 1971 in the forests of Chittagong Hill Tracts, Brigadier Dhondup Gyatotsang during Operation Mountain Eagle was killed in a firefight with Special Service Group of the Pakistan Army.
 With the fall of Dhaka and Lieutenant General A.A.K.
 Niazi surrendering on 16 December 1971, SFF had lost 49 men and nearly 190 were wounded.
 The SFF later joined with Seaborne Expedition Task Force consisting of 2nd Artillery Brigade, 1st Battalion 3rd Gorkha Rifles, 11 Battalion Bihar Regiment that was able to block potential escape route for East Pakistani forces into Burma.
 They also halted members of Pakistan's 97th Independent Brigade and 2nd Commando Battalion at the Chittagong Hill Tracts.
 For their bravery and courage, 580 SFF Task Force members were awarded cash prizes by the Union Government of India.
 Their swift covert capabilities won the force the nickname Phantoms of Chittagong.